jekyllgrim/ZScript_Basics/08_Pointers_and_casting.md

 You may ask at this point, is it safe to have this actor replace the vanilla Cacodemon?
 After all, it spawns *another* Cacodemon when it appears, won't this cause an infinite chain?

-Actually, no, it won't See, `Spawn` has a third argument that determines whether the spawnee can be replaced or not.
-The possible values for that argument are `NO_REPLACE` and `ALLOW_REPLACE`, and `NO_REPLACE` is the default one.
+Actually, no, it won't!
+See, `Spawn` has a third argument that determines whether the spawnee can be replaced or not.
+The possible values for that argument are `NO_REPLACE` and `ALLOW_REPLACE`, and `NO_REPLACE` is actually the default one.
+In other words, by default actors spawned with `Spawn()` are *not* subject to actor replacements.

 Obviously, you do *not* want to do anything like this: